Alimony Attorneys in Hackensack, New Jersey

-A divorce may necessitate the payment of support to your spouse or the receipt of support from your spouse.
+A divorce may warrant the payment of support to your spouse or the receipt of support from your spouse.
 These payments are referred to as alimony.
-Alimony is often an emotionally charged issue and one of the most complex issues to resolve in any case.
-When you work closely with our attorneys, who will provide a detailed explanation of the options available, and the factors that need to be addressed, you will be able to make an educated and informed decision regarding alimony.
-Aronsohn Weiner Salerno & Kaufman P.C. has extensive experience understanding all relevant financial issues and have the knowledge to assess alimony, considering alimony options, and evaluating the appropriate statutory factors in order to guide you through this difficult issue.
+Alimony is often an emotionally-charged issue and one of the most complex divorce-related matters to resolve.
+When you work closely with our attorneys, we will provide a detailed explanation of the options available, helping you make an educated and informed decision regarding alimony.
+Aronsohn Weiner Salerno & Kaufman P.C. has extensive experience understanding all relevant financial issues regarding alimony, and we are ready to help you assess your options and determine the appropriate statutory factors to guide you through this difficult issue.
 Contact Aronsohn Weiner Salerno & Kaufman P.C. to discuss your situation with an experienced alimony lawyer today.

-Since 2014 the term permanent alimony no longer exists.
-There are four types of alimony in New Jersey that may be considered in your divorce:
+Since 2014, the term “permanent alimony” no longer exists.
+There are four types of alimony in New Jersey that may be considered in your divorce, and they are as follows:

 - Open Durational Alimony: This option replaced permanent alimony in 2014.
 When appropriate, this type of alimony generally applies when the length of the marriage has been at least 20 years.
-If exceptional circumstances are shown, open durational alimony may be awarded if a marriage is less than 20 years.
-Support is paid with no specific end date although retirement may trigger either a termination or reduction of support.
-If the dependent spouse ever becomes financially independent or circumstances change, open durational alimony may be terminated or modified by the Court.
+If exceptional circumstances are shown, open durational alimony may be awarded if a marriage lasted less than 20 years.
+Support is paid with no specific end date, although retirement may trigger either termination or reduction of support.
+If a dependent spouse ever becomes financially independent or circumstances change, open durational alimony may be terminated or modified by the Court.